paulasilvatech/Mainframe-AI-Modernization/docs/09-cicd-pipeline/cicd-workflow.md

 See the [mainframe-cicd-workflow.yml](../../templates/workflows/mainframe-cicd-workflow.yml) template for the implementation details of this pipeline.

+For detailed GitHub Actions workflow implementations for different mainframe platforms, see the [GitHub Actions Workflows](github-actions-workflows.md) document.

 ## Next Steps

 - Configure the CI/CD pipeline for your specific mainframe environment